swift-on-server/articles/Sources/Articles/Documentation.docc/2024/using-hummingbird-request-context/using-hummingbird-request-context.md

 ### Authentication

-When working with Hummingbird, your context is a very essential part of your application.
-It's the glue between the framework, your other libraries and routes.
+When working with Hummingbird, contexts are a very essential part of any application.
+It's the glue between the framework, other libraries and routes.

 So far you've seen the context be used to relay information on a request level between the framework, middlewares and routes.
 However, some libraries need to know more contextual information.
 For example, a JWT library can provide knowledge on the user that is making the request.